HKUDS/Vimo/README.md

 python videorag_api.py
 ```

+⚠️ **File Location Notice (Current Version)**: Once a video is imported into Vimo, avoid moving or renaming the video file on your computer.
+In the current beta version, changing the file path may disrupt Vimo's ability to access the video.
+This limitation will be addressed in future releases.

 #### Step 2: Launch Frontend Application

 After successfully starting the backend service, proceed to launch the frontend application by running the following commands in the project root directory: